EasyCruiseOne: Services on board

 The amenities and services on board EasyCruise One were "no frills" and most were not included in the fare and provided for at additional cost.
-Things like food, cabin cleaning and maid service were charged for when used.
+Things like food, cabin cleaning, and maid service were charged for when used.

 Facilities

 All cabins included a very simple bed and bathroom, with bare amenities.
-The bathroom for most cabins consisted of a glass-walled area containing both toilet and shower.
+The bathroom for most cabins consisted of a glass-walled area containing both a toilet and shower.
 Most beds consisted of a mattress placed on the floor with a simple fitted bed sheet and duvet.
 Most of the cabins in size were around 110 square feet (10 m2).
 Two- and four-passenger cabins were available, as were a limited number of "luxury" suites.

 For the original fitting of easyCruise One, the cabins were pre-constructed ashore, and time precluded measuring the position of portholes and cutting matching window spaces.
 This resulted in none of the interior cabins being fitted with windows - although four "balcony suites" had glass doors leading onto outside balconies.
 Problems were encountered with the integral shower and toilet cubicle design, with the shower water failing to drain correctly and spilling into the rest of the cabin.
-Passengers also found it difficult to deal with the unremitting orange colour scheme and lack of cabin windows.
+Passengers also found it difficult to deal with the unremitting orange color scheme and lack of cabin windows.
 The shower cubicles were fitted with small barriers, partitioning the shower floor from the rest of the shower/toilet cubicle, providing a cheap but adequate fix to the flooding problem.
 Facilities consisted of a small general store and gift shop, a coffee shop on deck 2, an "English"-themed bar on deck 4 with an evening DJ, and a cocktail bar and hot tub on the upper deck.

-After the concept was considered proven the ship was refitted, the ubiquitous orange interior was toned down to mere orange accents with charcoal and grey tones, and window spaces were cut for the interior cabins.
+After the concept was considered proven the ship was refitted, the ubiquitous orange interior was toned down to mere orange accents with charcoal and grey tones, and window spaces was cut for the interior cabins.
 The hull of the ship was repainted from orange to black with orange accents.
 The coffee shop was replaced with new cabins, and the sports bar was remodelled into a restaurant, 'Fusion on Four.
 An internet cafe and gym were added.
 The gym, initially on the second deck, was later moved to the top deck in the 'Wellness Zone'.